vokseverk/project-template/README.md

+---
-# Project Template 2020
+Project Name: Project Template 2020
+Project Alias: project-template

-This is our (as of 2020) project setup for a website with a separate frontend repository.
+Project Desc: This is our (as of 2020) project setup for a website with a separate frontend repository.
+---

+# [%Project Name]

+[%Project Desc]

 ## Directory Setup